gistairc/MUSIC4P3/README.md

 #### Requierment
 * Python 2.7.*
 * Chainer 1.24.*
-For chainer Installition see from https://chainer.org/
+For chainer Installition, see from https://chainer.org/

 #### Training
-Type the following this code in the terminal.
+Type the following in the terminal.

 ```
 $ sh train.sh
 ```

-Models are save to ./result/ (Can be changed by passing in this shell file) .
+Models are save to ./result/ (the output directory is specified in train.sh) .

 #### Testing
-Type the following this code in the terminal.
+Type the following  in the erminal.

 ```
 $ sh test.sh > result.log